Print vs Embroidery: Which Branding Method Is Right for Your Workwear?

 • Trial runs before bulk orders

-This flexibility is especially useful for businesses managing rotating staff or phased uniform rollouts.
+This flexibility is particularly useful for businesses managing rotating staff or phased uniform rollouts.

 Online Logo Preview & Digital Proof

-Before production begins, we send a digital proof for approval.
-This ensures:
+Before production begins, we send a digital proof for approval to confirm:

 • Correct positioning